hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 ```

 When we stop a job, it creates an evaluation which is used to stop all
 the existing allocations.
-This also deletes the job definition out of Nomad.
-If we try to query the job status, we can see it is no longer registered:
+If we now query the job status, we can see it is
+now marked as `dead (stopped)`, indicating that the job has been stopped and
+Nomad is no longer running it:

 ```
 $ nomad status example